- Discounted access for academic research designs awarded through a resource competition process.

 Two costing scenarios exist for Researchers in a Canadian University:

-Additional information on pricing
+Additional information on pricing is available here.

 - I indicates that the chip is intended for Implementation (fabrication),

 - TT is a two-letter code representing the process technology,

 - UU is the two-letter code for your university and

 - XXX is a user-chosen three-letter identifier that must be unique within your university.